Key size: Effect of quantum computing attacks on key strength

 The two best known quantum computing attacks are based on Shor's algorithm and Grover's algorithm.
 Of the two, Shor's offers the greater risk to current security systems.

 Derivatives of Shor's algorithm are widely conjectured to be effective against all mainstream public-key algorithms including RSA, Diffie-Hellman and elliptic curve cryptography.
 According to Professor Gilles Brassard, an expert in quantum computing: "The time needed to factor an RSA integer is the same order as the time needed to use that same integer as modulus for a single RSA encryption.
 In other words, it takes no more time to break RSA on a quantum computer (up to a multiplicative constant) than to use it legitimately on a classical computer."
 The general consensus is that these public key algorithms are insecure at any key size if sufficiently large quantum computers capable of running Shor's algorithm become available.
 The implication of this attack is that all data encrypted using current standards based security systems such as the ubiquitous SSL used to protect e-commerce and Internet banking and SSH used to protect access to sensitive computing systems is at risk.
-Encrypted data protected using public-key algorithms can be archived and may be broken at a later time, commonly known as retroactive/retrospective decryption or "harvest and decrypt".
+Encrypted data protected using public-key algorithms can be archived and may be broken at a later time, commonly known as retroactive/retrospective decryption or "harvest now, decrypt later".

 Mainstream symmetric ciphers (such as AES or Twofish) and collision resistant hash functions (such as SHA) are widely conjectured to offer greater security against known quantum computing attacks.
 They are widely thought most vulnerable to Grover's algorithm.
 Bennett, Bernstein, Brassard, and Vazirani proved in 1996 that a brute-force key search on a quantum computer cannot be faster than roughly 2n/2 invocations of the underlying cryptographic algorithm, compared with roughly 2n in the classical case.
 Thus in the presence of large quantum computers an n-bit key can provide at least n/2 bits of security.
 Quantum brute force is easily defeated by doubling the key length, which has little extra computational cost in ordinary use.
 This implies that at least a 256-bit symmetric key is required to achieve 128-bit security rating against a quantum computer.
 As mentioned above, the NSA announced in 2015 that it plans to transition to quantum-resistant algorithms.